econnet/econ/econ-1.0.rst

 - how the profit is accordingly distributed

 When the `repo`_ is modified this information must be kept up-to-date.

+The name *econ* stands for

+- ECOnomic interaction Node: a node in the organizational lattice
+- Economic CONtent: a node in the content lattice
+- Economic/Ethical/"Employless" CONtribution/CONstruction of tech devices,
+  because efficient and counteracting inequality

 Governance
 ==========